ordepdev/reading/97-things-every-programmer-should-know.md

 One reason to format the code in a uniform way is so that nobody can "own" a piece of code just by formatting it in his or her private way.

 Automate your coding standard.

+# Before you refactor

+Avoid the temptation to rewrite everything.
+Throwing away old production code means that you are throwing away months of tested, reviewed code.

+Prefer incremental changes to massive changes.
+It is no fun to see a hundred test failures after you make a change.

+Add new tests if the existing tests are not sufficient to cover the changes you made.

+If something isn't broken, why fix it?

+Do not refactor based on new tech.